infews/keydown/README.md

   * left, right arrows to navigate through slides

-## Advanced Usage
+## Usage

+### Presentation Title

+An optional first `H1` before a `!SLIDE` is treated as the presentation title.
+It will be on the configuration page and set as the HTML `<title>`.

+### Configuration Page & Navigation

+The first page of a Keydown presentation is a configuration page that shows the presentation title, how to navigate the presentation, and some visual effect options.

+### Slide classes

+Any text that follows `!SLIDE` will be added to the slide as CSS classes.

+    !SLIDE dark

+There are some built-in classes you can use:

+* `middle` will center all the elements on the slide
+* `bulleted` - by default, lists to not have bullets; use this class to add them back
+* `dark` - by default, slides are light with dark fonts; this swaps a slide

+You can define your own CSS classes (see below).

 ### Images

-Your presentation html will be generated in the same directory as your Markdown file.
+Your presentation will be generated in the same directory as your Markdown file.
 So URI references via relative paths are fine.
-So feel free to have a local images directory (see the `generate` task above).
+So feel free to use the local images directory (see the `generate` task above).

+### Full Screen background images

+Keydown supports slides with full screen background images, including attribution text.

+    !SLIDE

+    # This slide has a background image

+    }}} images/sunset.jpg

+This slide will have `sunset.jpg` as a full-bleed background image.
+It's aspect ratio will be preserved.

+If you wish to have attribution text, an icon (currently Flickr and Creative Commons are supported), and link the text, separate the text with `::` like this:

+    !SLIDE

+    # This slide has a background image

+    }}} images/sunset.jpg::cprsize::flickr::http:://flickr.com/cprsize

 ### Syntax Highlighting

-Code syntax highlighting is done via [Pygments](), which must be installed, so all Pygments lexers are supported.
+Code syntax highlighting is done via [Pygments](), which must be installed locally to work.
+All Pygments lexers are supported.

 Mark your code by block escaping via `@@@` or ` ``` `